Pindari: History

-Mughal Empire era
+Era of the Deccan Sultanates and the Mughal Empire

 The first clear mention of Pindaris in historical texts occurs in the works of the Persian historian, Firishta, who refers to them marching with the Mughal armies of Aurangzeb during his 1689 campaign in the Deccan Plateau.
 Around the same time, the Italian traveler Niccolao Manucci, in his memoir about the Mughal Empire, wrote about Bederia (Pidari), stating that "these are the first to invade the enemy's territory, where they plunder everything they find."

-According to Tapan Raychaudhuri et al., the Mughal army "always had in its train the "Bidari" (as pronounced in Arabic), the privileged and recognized thieves who first plundered the enemy territory and everything they could find".
+According to Tapan Raychaudhuri et al., the Mughal Army "always had in its train the "Bidari" (as pronounced in Persian), the privileged and recognized thieves who first plundered the enemy territory and everything they could find".
 The Deccan sultanates and Aurangzeb's campaign in central India deployed them against kingdoms such as Golconda, and in Bengal.
 The unpaid cavalry got compensated for their services by "burning and looting everywhere".
-The Hindu Marathas, in their war against the Mughals, evolved this concept by expanding the Pindaris brigade, encouraging them not only to loot the Muslim territories but gather and deliver food to their regular army.
+The disintegration of the Muslim kingdoms of the Deccan led to the gradual disbandment of the Pindaris.
+These Muslim Pindaris were at that stage taken in the service of the Marathas.
+The inclusion of the Pindaris eventually became an indispensable part and parcel of the Maratha Army.
+As a class of freebooters in Maratha armies they acted as a "sort of roving cavalry...rendering them much the same service as the Cossacks for the armies of Russia."
+The Pindaris would also later be used by kings such as Tipu Sultan.
+The Hindu Marathas, in their war against the Mughals, evolved this concept by encouraging the Pindaris not only to plunder the Muslim territories in the north but gather and deliver food to their regular army.
 The Maratha army never carried provisions, and gathered their resources and provisions from the enemy territory as they invaded and conquered more regions of the collapsing Mughal state.
 According to the historian Richard Eaton, plunder of frontier regions was a part of the strategy that contributed wealth and propelled the Sultanate systems in the Indian subcontinent.
 Plunder, along with taxes and tribute payments contributed to growing imperial revenues for the Mughal rulers.

 The Bidaris of the Aurangzeb's army and the Pindaris of the Maratha army extended this tradition of violence and plunder in their pursuit of the political and ideological wars.
-Shivaji, and later his successors in the name of his dynasty, included the Pindaris in their war strategy.
-Deploying the Pindaris, they plundered the Mughal and Sultanate territories surrounding the Maratha empire and used the plundered wealth to sustain the Maratha army.
+Shivaji, and later his successors, included the Pindaris in their war strategy.
+Deploying the Pindaris, they plundered the Mughal and Sultanate territories surrounding the Maratha Empire and used the plundered wealth to sustain the Maratha Army.

 The devastation and disruption by the Pindaris not only strengthened the Marathas, the Pindaris helped weaken and frustrate the Muslim sultans in preserving a stable kingdom they could rule or rely on for revenues.
 The Maratha strategy also embarrassed Aurangzeb and his court.
-The same Pindari-assisted strategy help the Marathas block and reverse the Mughal era gains in south India as far as Gingee and Trichurapalli.
+The same Pindari-assisted strategy help the Marathas block and reverse the Mughal era gains in South India as far as Gingee and Tiruchirappalli.